Hangwei-Chen/HKD-IAA/README.md

 # HKD-IAA
-Cross-Modal Hierarchical Knowledge Distillation for Image Aesthetics Assessment (TMM 2024).
+Cross-Modal Hierarchical Knowledge Distillation for Image Aesthetics Assessment.

 The code is coming soon